Jack D. Walker II John David Walker II;

 Research in Progress

-1. "On the Underlying Dimensionality of Popular Attitudinal and Social-Psychological Scales" (with Matt Blyth, Alan S. Gerber, Gregory A. Huber, and Mackenzie Lockhart).
+1. "On Americans’ Perceptions of Social Status" (with Alan S. Gerber, Gregory A. Huber, and Eric M. Patashnik).